-These chocolate chip cookies were a fun welcome to the neighborhood treat that came with an even more fun story.
-They quickly worked their way into our hearts as among the best chocolate chip cookies we’ve had!
-Luckily this recipe is for a big batch, so there are plenty to go around!
+This large batch chocolate chip cookie recipe was a fun welcome to the neighborhood treat that came with an even more fun story.
+They quickly worked their way into our hearts as the best chocolate chip cookies we’ve had!

-These chocolate chip cookies are perfect.
-They are chewy, chocolaty and oh so delicious.
+This old fashioned chocolate chip cookie recipe is perfect.
+It makes cookies that are chewy, chocolaty and oh so delicious.

 The recipe and cookies were given to us by a neighbor and they instantly became a favorite for our family.
 They are absolutely perfect with a glass of milk.

-A couple of weeks after they moved in, we were all visiting.
+A couple of weeks after my parents moved into their “new” old farmhouse, we were all visiting.
 We still have family dinners most weekends and we had lots of nooks and crannies to explore.

 As we were milling about in the backyard, the new neighbors took the opportunity to walk over and introduce themselves.
 They brought cookies and were instantly liked!

 It turns out the new neighbor, Amy, had grown up in the vicinity.
-The cookies she brought were from Mrs. Wittler, the lady who had lived in my parents’s new house when she was growing up.
+The cookies she brought were from Mrs. Wittler, the lady who had lived in my parents’ old farmhouse when she was growing up.

 Isn’t that cool?
 You know what is even better?
 They were delicious!

 MiMi’s Thoughts on This Big Batch Chocolate Chip Cookie Recipe: